bgrove1974/pickaxe/README.md

 Code from the pickaxe book, third edition.

-Ch 13.4 RSpec and Shoulda pp 186
+Ch 13.4 Starting to Score Tennis Matchess pp 186